Umbul-umbul

 Umbul-umbul, also called rérontek or, archaically, tunggul, are a type of flag or pennant made of a strip of cloth whose longer side is attached to a pole.
 They are used in the traditional culture of Java and Bali, Indonesia, where they are carried in festivals and serve other decorative purposes.
 Red and white Umbul-umbuls are raised throughout Indonesia along streets in August to commemorate the Indonesian independence day.

-Traditional umbul-umbul in Java and Bali are usually curved, because they are posted on bamboo poles which are flexible thus often swings according to wind blows.
+Traditional umbul-umbul in Java and Bali are usually curved, because they are posted on bamboo poles which are flexible and swing in the wind.
 Traditional umbul-umbul are akin to Balinese penjor, raised during Galungan festival.
-Penjor is curved bamboo pole decorated with woven janur, young coconut leaf that is also the material to make ketupat woven pouch.
-The tip are often decorated with woven janur ornaments.
-Modern umbul-umbul however, are usually posted upon straight metal flagpoles.
+Penjor are curved bamboo poles decorated with woven janur, young coconut leaf that is also the material to make ketupat woven pouches.
+The tips are often decorated with woven janur ornaments.
+Modern umbul-umbul are usually fixed to straight metal flagpoles.

 Etymology

 A Sundanese language dictionary of 1862 translates the word "umbul-umbul" as "a banner; any signal, as a flag or other object, hoisted so as to be seen at a distance.
 Banners carried about the person of native chiefs.
 A small flag attached to a spear."
 It also notes that the same word, pronounced differently, means "to come in sight, to show up".